 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s the Extraordinary Measures Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That conclude the Extraordinary Measures blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Extraordinary Measures (2010) Blu-ray Review - Import